supabase/auth-helpers/packages/sveltekit/README.md

 <slot />
 ```

+Every `PageLoad` or `LayoutLoad` wrapped with `withAuth` will update when `invalidate('supabase:auth')` is called.

+If some data is not updated on signin/signout you can fall back to `invalidateAll()`.

 ### Send session to client

-In order to make the session available to the UI (pages, layouts) we need to pass the session in the root layout load function:
+In order to make the session available to the UI (pages, layouts) we need to pass the session in the root layout server load function:

 ```ts
 // src/routes/+layout.server.ts